rebecca1230/IntrotoIM/midtermProject/journal.md

 **Goal of the day:**
 1. Should resolve some bugs and change the speed or size of paddle/puck to make the game smoother.
   a) Change the angle of the puck.
-  b) Allow a harder hit of the paddle leads to accerleration of the puck.
+  b) Allow a harder hit of the paddle leads to acceleration of the puck.
   c) Allow two keys' press to work at the same time.
   d) Let the puck exist in the middle of the screen during a new session(game after someone scored).
-3. Refine background and enhacne aesthetic.
+3. Refine background and enhance aesthetic.
 4. Create the start and restart function of the game.
 5. Add sound.
 6. Winner and Looser.
-7. Choose level of difficulties.
+7. Choose the level of difficulties.

+***Things learned during the process***
+1. PVector
+2. .add
+3. random2D
+4. map

 ***For Goal_1a:***
-Check out the article on cricles collision: https://processing.org/examples/circlecollision.html
+Check out the article on circles collision: https://processing.org/examples/circlecollision.html